Maddireddykiran/nextsjs_portflio/README.md

 1. Create an AWS account and set up SES (Simple Email service)
 2. Create a `.dev.vars` file from the `.dev.vars.example` template
-3. Add the same environment variables in your deployment platform
+3. Add the same environment variables in the Cloudflare Pages dashboard

 ## License